mlcommons/GaNDLF/docs/usage.md

 ### Huggingface Template For Upload
 #### Design and Modify Template
-To design the huggingface template use the hugging_face.md file change the medatory field [REQUIRED_FOR_GANDLF] to it's respective name don't  leave it blank other wise it may through error, other field can be modeified by the user as per his convenience
+To design the huggingface template use the hugging_face.md file change the mandatory field [REQUIRED_FOR_GANDLF] to it's respective name don't  leave it blank other wise it may through error, other field can be modeified by the user as per his convenience

 ```bash